Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Experiments

-In this section, we analyze the effect of different numbers of poisoned samples and trigger lengths on our W2SAttack.
-From Figure \ref{figure: 5}, we find that ASR surpasses 90\% when the number of poisoned samples exceeds 1000.
-In addition, ASR significantly increases when the trigger length is greater than 2.

-{\bf W2SAttack algorithm target various parameter-efficient fine-tuning } To further verify the generalizability of our W2SAttack, we explore its attack performance using different PEFT algorithms, as shown in the Table \ref{tab7}.
-Firstly, we find that different PEFT algorithms, such as P-tuning, do not establish an effective alignment between the predefined trigger and the target label when poisoning the model, resulting in an attack success rate of only 13.64\%.
-Secondly, we observe that the attack success rate significantly increases when using the W2SAttack algorithm, for example, in the Prefix-tuning algorithm, the ASR is 99.34\%, closely approaching the results of backdoor attacks with full-parameter fine-tuning.

-{\bf W2SAttack algorithm for full-parameter fine-tuning } Our W2SAttack algorithm not only achieves solid performance when targeting PEFT but can also be deployed with full-parameter fine-tuning.
-As shown in Table \ref{tab6}, using only 50 poisoned samples, the W2SAttack algorithm effectively increases the attack success rate in various attack scenarios.
-For example, in the ProAttack algorithm, the ASR increased by 73.49\%, and the CA also increased by 0.16\%.

-{\bf W2SAttack algorithm based on GPT-2 } In previous experiments, we consistently use BERT as the teacher model.
-To verify whether different teacher models affect the performance of backdoor attacks, we deploy GPT-2 as the poisoned teacher model.
-The experimental results are shown in Table \ref{tab8}.
-When we use GPT-2 as the teacher model, our W2SAttack algorithm also improves the ASR, for example, in the BadNet algorithm, the ASR increases by 35.2\%, fully verifying the robustness of the W2SAttack algorithm.

-{\bf Ablation of different modules } To explore the impact of different modules on the W2SAttack algorithm, we deploy ablation experiments across three datasets, as shown in Table \ref{tab9}.
-We observe that when only using distillation loss or feature alignment loss, the attack success rate significantly decreases, whereas when both are used together, the attack success rate significantly increases.
-This indicates that the combination of feature alignment-enhanced knowledge distillation can assist the teacher model in transferring backdoor features, enhancing the student model's ability to capture these features and improving the effectiveness of the attack.
+{\bf Ablation of different modules:} To explore the impact of different modules on the FAKD, we deploy ablation experiments across three datasets, as shown in Table \ref{tab9}.
+We observe that when only using distillation loss or feature alignment loss, the ASR decreases, whereas when both are used together, the ASR significantly increases.
+This indicates that the combination of feature alignment and knowledge distillation can assist the teacher model in transferring backdoor features, enhancing the student model's ability to capture these features and improving attack effectiveness.

-{\bf Defense Results } We validate the capability of the W2SAttack algorithm against various defense methods.
-The experimental results, as presented in Table \ref{tab11}, demonstrate that the W2SAttack algorithm sustains a viable ASR when challenged by different defense algorithms.
-For instance, with the ONION algorithm, the ASR consistently exceeds 85\%.
-In the SCPD algorithm, although the ASR decreases, the model's CA is also compromised.
-For instance, in the Vicuna model, the ASR declines 42.63\%, while the CA simultaneously decreases 10.76\%.
-Consequently, the W2SAttack algorithm demonstrates robust effectiveness against defense algorithms.
+{\bf Defense Results: }We validate the capability of our FAKD against various defense methods.
+The experimental results, as shown in Table \ref{tab11}, demonstrate that our FAKD sustains a viable ASR when challenged by different defense algorithms.
+For instance, with the ONION, the ASR consistently exceeds 85\%.
+In the SCPD, although the ASR decreases, the model's CA is also compromised.
+Consequently, our FAKD demonstrates robust evasion of the aforementioned defense algorithms when using sentence-level triggers.
+Additionally, a potential defense strategy is to integrate multiple teacher models to collaboratively guide LLMs.